 Flat iron steak: Cut from the shoulder area of the cow, it’s not as lean as flank steak.

 Lean strip steak: This is a tender cut but not as tender as tenderloin.

-Tenderizing your chimichurri steak
+How to tenderize your chimichurri steak

-Just make sure to tenderize whatever steak you use with a steak tenderizing tool.
+Make sure to tenderize whatever steak you use with a steak tenderizing tool.

 I swear by the Jaccard Meat Tenderizer Tool.
 Using the tenderizer helps the meat absorb the marinade.

 Tenderizing the meat also prevents it from curling up during grilling.

 This tool is very popular with my readers for tenderizing carne asada meat, too.